 There are, until the moment this article was written, six different candidates who will seek to occupy the Casa Grande del Pueblo between 2020 and 2025.
 Almost all of them have already been involved with the presidential mandate and the general elections in the past.
 This suggests an urgent generational change in Bolivian politics.
 Who are they?

 The current president has already overcome some restrictions to stand for next year's elections.
 First, it overcame the constitutional disability of nomination more than two consecutive presidential terms.
-When the last Bolivian constitution came into effect in 2009, Morales prevented his first government from counting within the constitutional rule and thus could present two more.
+When the last Bolivian constitution came IGNORE INTO effect in 2009, Morales prevented his first government from counting within the constitutional rule and thus could present two more.

 In 2016, he called for a referendum that would determine if he could stand for a fourth presidential term.
 The result showed a division of the electorate and meant the first defeat for Morales in the political arena; 51.3% of the voters said: "No" to the possibility that this would be presented for other elections while 48.7% supported the "Yes".
 According to the newspaper El País of Uruguay, the president promised to respect the results of the consultation.